DRUG CHARGES DEFENSE ATTORNEYS IN LAS VEGAS, NEVADA

 If you are found guilty of trafficking, the minimum sentence is one year in prison and the maximum sentence is life in prison.
 In order to be charged with trafficking, drugs must exceed one ounce.

-For example, if a police officer finds an individual holding three separate baggies each containing 1/8th of an ounce of marijuana separately, he or she would not be charged with trafficking because their total amount does not exceed 1 oz.
+For example, if a police officer finds an individual holding three separate baggies each containing 1/8th of an ounce of of heroin, crack or meth separately, he or she would not be charged with trafficking because their total amount does not exceed 1 oz.

 ARE YOU FACING DRUG CHARGES?